Regionalliga West

-The Regionalliga West is a German semi-professional football division administered by the Western German Football Association based in Duisburg.
+The Regionalliga West is a German professional football division administered by the Western German Football Association based in Duisburg.
 It is one of the five German regional football associations.
 Being the single flight of the Western German state association, the Regionalliga is currently a level 4 division of the German football league system.
 It is one of five leagues at this level, together with the Regionalliga Bayern, Regionalliga Nordost, Regionalliga Nord and the Regionalliga Südwest.

 League history

 Formation

 The league came into existence in August 2008 and was formed from the five Regionalliga clubs in its region which did not achieve admittance to the new 3rd Liga and thirteen Oberliga clubs.
 The number of clubs in the new league was set at eighteen.
 Along with the formation of this league there was a merger of the Oberligas below it, with Nordrhein and Westfalen forming the new NRW-Liga, while the Oberliga Südwest remained independent.

 With the inception of the new Regionalliga West in 2008, there were now three Regionalligas which form the fourth tier of the German football league system, these were: